 Developer Contribution Plans (DCP) reserve is the balance of cash levies paid to Council and is to be used to cover the cost of any infrastructure assets that are to be purchased or constructed by Council.
 These funds are restricted to prescribed projects.

 Other reserves cont'

-Closing balance
+Transfer from reserve Closing balance